High-Value Marital Estate Division Attorneys in Waterford, Michigan

 Business valuation depends on the type of business.
 The valuation of a professional practice differs, for example, from the valuation of a manufacturing company.
 Formal discovery is key to the right business valuation.

 Divorce lawyers frequently retain certified public accountants and licensed commercial realtors in such cases.
 While this adds to the overall cost of the divorce, it also provides the requisite value verification needed for a rationale and equitable property division.
-Without such valuations, the lawyers are guessing; they are flying blind with your interests.
+Without such evaluations, the lawyers are guessing; they are flying blind to your interests.

 Property or Income